 SHW505, WORKING COW HORSE.
-The Working Cow Horse class is based on the traditional vaquero training techniques used to develop the most highly schooled of all cow horses, the bridle horse.
+The working cow horse class is based on the traditional vaguero training techniques used to develop the most highly schooled of all cow horses, the bridle horse.
 The training begins in a snaffle bit, progresses to a hackamore and then the two-rein on the way to the bridle.
 This method of training, which takes years rather than months, is geared to helping a horse reach his maximum level of performance, from the working ranch to the competitive arena.
 Both the cow work portion of this event and the reined work portion are mandatory.
 Scoring emphasis on the cow work portion shall be based on the horse maintaining control of the cow at all times, exhibiting superior cow sense and natural cow working ability without excessive reining or spurring.
 The greater the difficulty of the run, the more credit should be given.
 The difficulty may be due to the extreme speed or stubbornness of the cow, or the cow's reluctance to move down the fence when sufficiently driven by the contestant.
 The most controlled cow work with the highest degree of difficulty should be marked the highest.
 Failure of an exhibitor to attempt to complete the cow work portion of the class, as well as the reined work, will result in the exhibitor not being considered an entry in the class.
 A horse that attempts to complete the cow work and has not been disqualified will be scored accordingly at the judge's discretion.
 A horse going off pattern in the reined work will receive a score of zero.
 A horse that attempts both the reined work and the cow work portion may be placed, even if disqualified in one portion of the class.
 (Example: If a horse is disqualified and receives a 0 score for the reined work, but scores a 70 for the cow work, its total score would be a 70 and the horse would be eligible for placing.)
 However, the fall of a horse and rider being judged shall be cause for disqualification and not eligible to be placed.

-SHW505.1 The approved pattern will be used and each contestant will cause his horse to travel at the gait indicated for each part of the pattern (patterns pages 20I-222).
-When judging reined work, the judge should refer to the following reined work penalties:
+SHW505.1 The approved pattern will be used and each contestant will cause his horse to travel at the gait indicated for each part of the pattern.
+When judging reined work, maneuver evaluations and penalty applications are to be determined independently.
+The following penalties will be applied to each occurrence and be deducted from the final score: